 The Dardenne Greenway winds along Dardenne Creek in St. Charles County, and links together hundreds of acres of parks as well as neighborhoods, communities, businesses and schools.
 There is a paved trail in the greenway that makes it easy for you to to leave your car behind and walk or ride to athletic fields, a dog park, St. Charles Community College or to just get outside and enjoy some fresh air!

-The Gravois Greenway (Grant’s Trail) meanders through six municipalities and connects several parks, schools, neighborhoods, libraries, historic sites and athletic facilities.
-It currently extends from a trailhead at Holmes and Leffingwell avenues in Kirkwood to the Mysun Charitable Foundation trailhead at Orlando’s.
-Runners, walkers and cyclists of all ages can be found year-round enjoying this ribbon of green space in the middle of south St. Louis County.
+The Gravois Greenway (Grant’s Trail) meanders through seven municipalities and connects several parks, schools, neighborhoods, libraries, historic sites and athletic facilities.
+It currently extends from a trailhead at Holmes and Leffingwell avenues in Kirkwood to the River des Peres Greenway (just east of Interstate Highway 55 at River City Blvd.) in the city of St. Louis.
+Runners, walkers and cyclists of all ages can be found year-round enjoying this ribbon of green space linking south St. Louis County and the City of St. Louis.

 Keep in mind that this greenway welcomes a lot of people –especially on a warm and sunny day.
 Be sure to think of other visitors when running, riding a bike or walking your dog.
 Keep to the right and announce your presence when passing others.
 Slow down, be courteous and share the greenway so everyone can enjoy the fresh air!